pg-aws/cybercon2023-devsecops-workshop/README.md

 8. Next we will fix these issues in our CloudFormation template and upload the fixed version to CodeCommit Repository

 ### Fix vulnerabilities in EC2 template
-1. Navigate to you CodeCommit Repository in AWS console
+1. Navigate to your CodeCommit Repository in AWS console
 2. Select the **sample-template.yaml** file then click 'Edit'
 3. Override the original content with the **ec2-fixed.yaml** file you just downloaded and click "Commit changes"
 4. Wait for CodePipeline to run and detect vulnerabilities.